patriani/AnalisandoNumeros/README.md

 # AnalisandoNúmeros
-To verify this you need to download the files and open the index.html archive.
+To verify this you need to download the files and open the index.html archive with any browser.
 Enjoy it.